phantomdiorama/wheeliebin/README.md

 py path/to/wb /file/to/delete
 ```

-But you can use a powershell function to avoid this by adding this to your
+But you can avoid this by adding a function to your powershell $profile:
-$profile:

 ```powershell
 function wb {